Pivot / AI Coding Tools / 2025-present

 Short Answer

 Claude Code and the Terminal Agent That Made Coding Feel Delegable is a pivot case about Claude Code in 2025-present.
 A general assistant brand moved into the developer's working environment, making file edits, tests, and repo-aware task execution feel like a delegated workflow rather than a chat-only exchange.
 Agentic coding brands win when they reduce the distance between instruction and verified change.
-The interface is not just chat.
-It is the repo, terminal, tests, and commit loop.
+The interface includes the repo, terminal, tests, and commit loop.

 Key Takeaways